emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 __Level 3 Sorcerer__

 * __Rules:__
-  * __Spell Modification:__ You may make one or more modifications to your spells.
-For example modifications, see the list of Sorcerer Modification in the Book of Examples.
+  * __Spell Modification:__ You may make one or more of the following modifications to your spells.
+Increase difficulty by 2 to double the radius, halve the radius, or change the volume of a spell.
+Increase difficulty by 4  to add an additional effect dice to the spell (e.g. making a spell that does 1d10 damage do 2d10) or to tie off a spell, making it last 1d20 minutes after casting even if it is a concentration spell.

 * __Actions:__